Kode-n-Rolla/Kode-n-Rolla/README.md

 -  &#128270; Bug Hunting

 -  &#128681; CTF participation

+-  :computer: Writing about technology and security on Meduim <a href='https://medium.com/@k0d3-n-r011a'>here</a>
 <!--
 -  🤯 Created <a href='https://github.com/Kode-n-Rolla/sara'>SARA</a>, an offensive security tool for efficiently finding endpoints